Tiffel/tiffel.github.io/docs.md

 ## start site locally
 drafts for blogposts in _drafts, unpublished for this page, future for upcoming posts.

-    bundle exec jekyll serve --drafts --unpublished
+    bundle exec jekyll serve --drafts --unpublished --future

 ## image processing
 Prequisite: `sudo apt-get install imagemagick`
 * mark pictures on google photos as favorites
 * selecting multiple folders from favorites, download as zip.
-* create folder /img/$date according to post date and changedir into it
+* create folder `/img/$date` according to post date and changedir into it
+  * works with subfolders too, if multiple galleries per post are needed. `/img/$date/1`
-* move zip in there, run `unzip Photos.zip`
+* move zip in there, run `unzip Photos.zip && rm Photos.zip`
 * create thumbnail dir

 <!-- -->